sstok/park-manager/src/Bridge/Doctrine/README.md

 Park-Manager Doctrine Bridge
 ============================

-The Park-Manager Doctrine Bridge of the Park-Manager platform.
+The Doctrine Bridge of the Park-Manager platform.

 See resources for more information.